PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Abstract

 \section{Abstract}

 We construct a family of PBWD (Poincar\'e-Birkhoff-Witt-Drinfeld) bases for the quantum loop algebras $U_\vv(L\ssl_n),U_{\vv_1,\vv_2}(L\ssl_n),U_\vv(L\ssl(m|n))$ in the new Drinfeld realizations.
-This proves conjectures of~\cite{hrz,z1} and generalizes the corresponding result of~\cite{n}.
-The key ingredient in our proofs is the interplay between these quantum affine algebras and the corresponding shuffle algebras, which are trigonometric counterparts of the elliptic shuffle algebras of~\cite{fo1}--\cite{fo3}.
+In the 2-parameter case, this proves~\cite[Theorem 3.11]{hrz} (stated in~\emph{loc.~cit.} without a proof), while in the super case it proves a conjecture of~\cite{z1}.
+The main ingredient in our proofs is the interplay between those quantum loop algebras and the corresponding shuffle algebras, which are trigonometric counterparts of the elliptic shuffle algebras of~\cite{fo1}--\cite{fo3}.
 Our approach is similar to that of~\cite{e} in the formal setting, but the key novelty is an explicit shuffle algebra realization of the corresponding algebras, which is of independent interest.
-We use the latter to introduce certain integral forms of these quantum affine algebras and construct PBWD bases for them, which is crucially used in~\cite{ft2} to study integral forms of type $A$ shifted quantum affine algebras.
-The rational counterparts provide shuffle algebra realizations of the type $A$ (super) Yangians.
-Finally, we also establish the shuffle algebra realizations of the integral forms of~\cite{gr,cp}.
+This also allows us to strengthen the above results by constructing a family of PBWD bases for the RTT forms of those quantum loop algebras as well as for the Lusztig form of $U_\vv(L\ssl_n)$.
+The rational counterparts provide shuffle algebra realizations of type $A$ (super) Yangians and their Drinfeld-Gavarini dual subalgebras.